Winston E. Willis: Recent years

 After decades in Cleveland courtrooms fighting to defend and protect his property rights, Willis has become somewhat of a legal scholar, living a quiet life in the shadow of his former empire, far removed from the life he once lived.
 Since the massive destruction of his large business empire in 1982, one singular obsession has occupied his mind to the exclusion of all else: “Payment for my lands and my federally guaranteed relocation benefits.”
-Most recently in his ongoing quest, he successfully prepared a Petition for Writ of Mandamus to the United States Supreme Court.
+Most recently in his ongoing quest, he prepared a Petition for Writ of Mandamus to the United States Supreme Court.
 His petition was accepted and docketed.
-A short time later however, he received word of the high Court's denial.
+A short time later, however, he received word of the High Court's denial.
 But rather than surrender to defeat and become another sad statistic among fellow African-American land theft victims, he continues to fight for his constitutionally guaranteed property rights.
-As noted in the reporting of hundreds of other cases documented in the 2001 Associated Press series Torn From The Land, "… these property thefts are just the tip of one of the biggest crimes of this country's history." – Dr. Raymond Winbush, scholar/activist, director of the Institute for Urban Research at Morgan State University.
+As noted in the reporting of hundreds of other cases documented in the 2001 Associated Press series Torn From The Land," these property thefts are just the tip of one of the biggest crimes of this country's history." – Dr. Raymond Winbush, scholar/activist, director of the Institute for Urban Research at Morgan State University.

 Willis maintains that the historic pattern of land takings from blacks in this country is a continuation of slavery.

 "To deny a person their right to own property is a form of slavery.
 I am a slave without bondage."